-About once a week I get a call from someone looking to get a quick phone quote on a paint job.
+About once a week or so I get a call from someone looking to get a quick phone quote on a paint job.
 They simply give me a number of rooms or the square footage and ask for a price.
-I think these people believe that by calling a whole bunch of painters to see if they can get the best deal out there.
+I think these people believe that by calling a whole bunch of painters they will be able to find the best deal out there.

-The truth is that the best price does not necessarily mean the best deal.
-I am not saying that price is unimportant.
-I think price is important but only to the extent that it represents the real value of work to be done.
+The fact is that the best price does not necessarily mean the best deal.
+I am not saying that price is unimportant; I think that it is, but only to the extent that it represents the real value of work to be done.
 So, getting the best deal means getting the best value.
 It’s easy to compare the price but the key to getting the best deal is in being able to evaluate and compare the value offered for that price tag. (see How to Evaluate Painting Proposals.)